 3) Deploy like a Boss

-After works done, just run “plugin-deploy” command.
-I’ve added “plugin-deploy” as an alias, you can add them to export path as well.
+After work is done, just run “plugin-deploy” command.
+I’ve added “plugin-deploy” as an alias, you can add them to the export path as well.

 [code]